davidmann4/cloudxls-ruby/README.md

 ### Sandbox

-If you add a sandbox API key (they start with 'test_') we will configure the client to send requests to the sandbox API.
+If you use a sandbox API key (starting with 'test_') the client sends requests to the sandbox test API.

 ## Read-API